Meridian VP F.C.: History

 The club was founded in 1995 as Meridian S&S. They joined the Dartford & District League, finishing as runners-up in 1999–2000 and winning the League Cup in 2002–03 after losing the final in three of the four previous seasons.
 In 2003 they joined Division Three West of the Kent County League.
 The division was disbanded at the end of the 2003–04 season and the club were moved up to Division Two West.
 Despite finishing second-from-bottom of the division for three consecutive seasons between 2008–09 and 2010–11, they became founder members of the Kent Invicta League, moving up three levels.
-In 2013 the club was renamed Meridian VP.
+In 2013 the club was renamed Meridian VP, following a merger with Valley Park.
 In 2016 the league merged into the Southern Counties East League, becoming its Division One.

 Other teams

 The club also ran a veterans team.
 In 2012 Derek May, still playing at the age of 74, scored his 1,300th goal.